 - the improvements deemed necessary to make the road safe for users,

 - a strategy for managing/operating the road,

 - recommendations on funding sources for capital improvements as well as the continuing operational needs.

-- A comprehensive stakeholder workshop in September 2000, which identified and agreed to various improvements and protective measures, which needed to be implemented on Chapman’s Peak Drive with the overriding and urgent requirement to re-open the road to traffic as soon as possible being supported by all participants.
+- A comprehensive stakeholder workshop in September 2000, identified and agreed to various improvements and protective measures, which needed to be implemented on Chapman’s Peak Drive with the overriding and urgent requirement to re-open the road to traffic as soon as possible being supported by all participants.

-- A detailed site survey of the road itself and mountainside above and below the road to facilitate a concept design proposal (areas covered by rock and the time had to be omitted).
+- A detailed site survey of the road itself and the mountainside above and below the road to facilitate a concept design proposal (areas covered by rock and the time had to be omitted).

-- Completion of various concept design proposals incorporating some or all of the following elements: rock barring, catch fences, rock gallery protection, concrete roof protection, existing structure repair, road surface, and layer work repair, slope stabilization work above and below the road, etc.
+- Completion of various concept design proposals incorporating some or all the following elements: rock barring, catch fences, rock gallery protection, concrete roof protection, existing structure repair, road surface, and layer work repair, slope stabilization work above and below the road, etc.

-- Public meetings were held in late November 2000 to present the status of the project to the general public in the Hout Bay and Noordhoek Valley areas and obtain relevant feedback from interested and affected parties, and further meetings in March 2001 presented the progress on the project.
+- Public meetings were held in late November 2000 to present the status of the project to the public in the Hout Bay and Noordhoek Valley areas and obtain relevant feedback from interested and affected parties, and further meetings in March 2001 presented the progress on the project.